oszuidwest/zwfm-liquidsoap/README.md

   --data-urlencode "artist=Artist name"
 ```

-The producer can be a playout or automation system, studio application, webhook, or script.
 The only requirements are a non-empty `title`, an optional `artist`, and the configured bearer token.

 The endpoint returns `204 No Content` on success, `400 Bad Request` when `title` is missing, and `401 Unauthorized` when the bearer token is missing or wrong.
 Omitting `artist` sends a title-only update.
-A connection reset on the metadata port means the endpoint is disabled because no bearer token is configured.
+When no bearer token is configured, the metadata endpoint is not registered, so connection failures are expected.
+Otherwise, verify the container health, configured bind address and port, and firewall rules.

 As an optional integration, configure one URL output in [zwfm-metadata](https://github.com/oszuidwest/zwfm-metadata) with the desired input priority, filters, and delay: